improving-minnesota/react-workshop/labs/lab-05-forms.md

 - We need to implement these two callbacks.

-- Since input's are controlled components they will not automatically update themselves just by having your user type into them.
+- Since inputs are controlled components, they will not automatically update themselves when the user types into them.
 - Controlled components force you to deliberately handle changes to the input.
 This makes it very easy to write custom validation for any of your form inputs.

 - We don't really need to validate either form inputs, so we can just update our store and component state with the value: